wolfSSL/wolfssl/linuxkm/SVR-FALLBACK-ANALYSIS.md

 nest inside spinning ones (Documentation/locking/locktypes.rst).
 That arm is untouched.

-**Correction: the non-AVX2 lane is not C.** An earlier revision of this section said it was, and used that as the reason for leaving it alone.
-It calls the nine vector-assembly routines listed in 13.5.2 with no bracket in the chain.
+**The non-AVX2 lane is not C, and it is now bracketed as well.** An earlier revision of this section said it was C, and used that as the reason to leave it alone.
+It reaches the nine vector-assembly routines listed in 13.5.2.

-That path is **not reachable on any validated x86_64 operating environment**: it is selected only when `IS_INTEL_AVX2(cpuid_flags)` is false, and K2 and K3 both run on AVX2-capable parts, while K1 is i386 and does not compile `sp_x86_64_asm.S` at all.
-It is also pre-existing upstream rather than introduced by this work.
-Bracketing it is a generator change and is outstanding.
+**C. Bracket the base lane too** (`sp/ecc_mul.rb`).
+The bracket was previously emitted only for the accelerated lane.
+It is now emitted for the base lane on x86_64 as well, which is where those nine routines exist.
+The guard is keyed on the generator class (`SinglePrecisionX86_64`) rather than on method presence:
+`sp/ecc_mul.rb` `require_relative`s `x86_64/ecc_mul.rb` unconditionally, so a
+`respond_to?` test is true for every target and would have bracketed the integer-only ARM lanes as well. `sp_arm64.c` regenerates byte-identically, which is the check that the guard holds.

+This mattered even though `IS_INTEL_AVX2(cpuid_flags)` is true on every x86_64 operating environment validated so far: an operating environment without AVX2 selects the base lane, and unbracketed kernel SIMD silently corrupts the interrupted task's vector state (13.5.1).
+It is fixed rather than deferred on that basis.

-Note that `ASSERT_SAVED_VECTOR_REGISTERS()` could never have caught this: the assert needs a C body to live in, which is the same reason P-256 and P-521 stayed silent in 13.5.4.
-A run reporting zero assert failures says nothing about these nine sites on any CPU.
+`ASSERT_SAVED_VECTOR_REGISTERS()` could never have caught this: the assert needs a C body to live in, the same reason P-256 and P-521 stayed silent in 13.5.4.
+A run reporting zero assert failures said nothing about these nine sites on any CPU.

 ### 13.5.7 Result